camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 applications, it may occur that an Object variable refers to a Java class that does not exist in the process application of the target process.

 This scenario is not prevented by validation.
-Accessing the deserialized value may therefreo fail after migration.
+Accessing the deserialized value may therefore fail after migration.
 If you end up with unusable Object variables, there are two ways to deal with that situation: